 The historical connection and the shared English language makes it a natural choice for Canadian holidaymakers.
 Its rich culture and history mean that there’s an incredible amount of things to see.

-The Beatles, William Shakespeare, and soccer are just a few of the most famous cultural exports.
+The Beatles, William Shakespeare, and football are just a few of the most famous cultural exports.
 London is the most popular place to visit.
 Its iconic sights such as Buckingham Palace, Big Ben, the London Eye, and some of the best museums in the world, continue to draw travellers from all over.

 The UK also has spectacular countryside, particularly in Scotland, Wales, and the south-west of England.